dashingsoft/pyarmor/docs/how-to/protection.rst

 .. rubric:: Note

-If pack to one file by PyInstaller, it's not enough to protect this file alone.
+.. [#] If pack to one file by PyInstaller, it's not enough to protect this file alone.
 You must make sure all the binary files extracted from this file are protected too.

+.. [#] Do not use ``check_interp`` in 32-bit x86 platforms, it doesn't work

 **Runtime Patch**